-A bilingual English-Spanish certificate (BIES) is offered only through the master’s degree program.
-This certificate program prepares speech-language pathologists who are proficient in Spanish to evaluate and treat communication disorders in individuals who speak Spanish or are bilingual (Spanish-English).
-Candidates for the BIES must be accepted to the master of science program in speech-language pathology as well as complete an application to the BIES program and meet language proficiency requirements established by the American Council for the Teaching of Foreign Languages.
+A bilingual English-Spanish specialization (BIES) is offered through the master’s degree program.
+This program prepares speech-language pathologists who are proficient in Spanish to evaluate and treat communication disorders in individuals who speak Spanish or are bilingual (Spanish-English).
+Candidates for the BIES specialization must be accepted to the master of science program in speech-language pathology.
+Candidates also must complete the department application to the BIES specialization and meet language proficiency requirements established by the American Council for the Teaching of Foreign Languages.

 Visit the Department Web Page for more detailed program information.